-Note 17 : Borrowings
+Note 17: Borrowings

 ₹ in Lakhs

 Particulars As at 31 March 2022 As at 31 March 2021

 Secured loans from bank

 Cash credit 230.64 -

 Working capital demand loans 200.00 -

 Current maturity of long term loans 124.32 -

-Total 554.96 -
+Total 554.96

-2. Refer Note - 32.5.14 for explanations on the Company's interest risk, Foreign currency risk and liquidity risk management processes

-3. The Company has availed cash credit facility of ₹ 800 lakhs from ICICI Bank for meeting working capital requirements.
+- 1. Borrowings are measured at amortised cost.
+Refer Note 32.5.13 - 2.
+Refer Note 32.5.14 for explanations on the Company's interest risk, Foreign currency risk and liquidity risk management processes - 3.
+The Company has availed cash credit facility of ₹ 800 lakhs from ICICI Bank for meeting working capital requirements.
 Company has also availed working capital demand loan facility of ₹ 800 lakhs from ICICI Bank as a sub-limit of Cash Credit facility.
-The facilities are secured by:

-(i) Exclusive charge by way of hypothecation of entire stocks of raw materials, stocks in process, stores and spares, packing materials, finished goods and book debts and all current assets of the Company.

-4. Interest rate is as follows:

-- Repo rate + 4.75% on Cash credit facility from ICICI

-- Repo rate + 4% on Working credit demand loan facility from ICICI

-5. Unutilized portion of Company's Cash credit and working capital demand loan facilities is ₹ 369.36 Lakhs (31 March 2021 : Not applicable)

-6. Borrowings from banks have been utilized for the specific purpose for which it were taken.

-7. The Company has not been declared as willful defaulter by any bank.

-8. For borrowings secured against current assets, periodic returns and statements filed by the Company with the Banks are in agreement with books of accounts.

-9. As at the reporting dates, none of the charges or satisfaction of charges are yet to registered with ROC beyond the statutory time limit.
+The facilities are secured by: - (i) Exclusive charge by way of hypothecation of entire stocks of raw materials, stocks in process, stores and spares, packing materials, finished goods and book debts and all current assets of the Company. - (ii) Exclusive charge by way of hypothecation of movable fixed assets - 4.
+Interest rate is as follows: - Repo rate + 4.75% on Cash credit facility from ICICI - Repo rate + 4% on Working credit demand loan facility from ICICI - 5.
+Unutilized portion of Company's Cash credit and working capital demand loan facilities is ₹ 369.36 Lakhs (31 March 2021 : Not applicable) - 6.
+Borrowings from banks have been utilized for the specific purpose for which it were taken. - 7.
+The Company has not been declared as willful defaulter by any bank. - 8.
+For borrowings secured against current assets, periodic returns and statements filed by the Company with the Banks are in agreement with books of accounts. - 9.
+As at the reporting dates, none of the charges or satisfaction of charges are yet to registered with ROC beyond the statutory time limit.

-Note 18 : Trade and other payables
+Note 18: Trade and other payables

-₹ in Lakhs Particulars As at 31 March 2022 As at 31 March 2021 Due to micro, small and medium enterprises 14.21 - Due to other than micro, small and medium enterprises 238.35 4.02 Total 252.56 4.02
+Those 20 : Trade and other payables ₹ in Lakhs Particulars As at 31 March 2022 As at 31 March 2021 Due to micro, small and medium enterprises 14.21 - Due to other than micro, small and medium enterprises 238.35 4.02 Total 252.56 4.02

-1. Trade payables are measured at amortised cost.
-Refer Note 32.5.13

-2. Refer Note - 32.5.14 for explanations on the Company's interest risk, Foreign currency risk and liquidity risk management processes

-3. Due to Micro, Small and Medium Enterprises includes provision of interest to MSME of ₹ Nil (31 March 2021 : Nil)

-4. Refer Note 32.5.8 for terms and conditions related to related party payables

-5. Refer Note - 32.5.6 for disclosures pursuant to The Micro, Small and Medium Enterprises Development Act 2006.
+- 1. Trade payables are measured at amortised cost.
+Refer Note 32.5.13 - 2.
+Refer Note 32.5.14 for explanations on the Company's interest risk, Foreign currency risk and liquidity risk management processes - 3.
+Due to Micro, Small and Medium Enterprises includes provision of interest to MSME of ₹ Nil (31 March 2021 : Nil) - 4.
+Refer Note 32.5.8 for terms and conditions related to related party payables - 5.
+Refer Note 32.5.6 for disclosures pursuant to The Micro, Small and Medium Enterprises Development Act 2006.